-Since 1987, what young minds have taught me in my thousands of sessions with them (both one-on-one and in the classroom) is that they appreciate things that are simple, fun, and useful.
-They respond well to pictures, stories, games-like "what if?" experiments, and real-world examples.
+Since 1987, what young minds have taught me in my thousands of sessions with them (both one-on-one and in the classroom) is that they appreciate things that are simple, fun, and practical.
+They respond to pictures, stories, game-like "what if?" experiments, and real-world examples.
 They prefer handiwork over paperwork.
-Most important, students love to personalize -- really understand -- what they are learning rather than merely to read books or to memorize things.
-An effective teaching style can take advantage of these elements.
+Most importantly, students love to personalize -- really understand -- what they are learning rather than merely to read books or to memorize things.
+Effective teaching can take advantage of these elements.

-Our tutoring lessons can take one of three shapes:
+Our tutoring lessons can serve one of three typical objectives.

-Early in a course, as soon as it gets confusing, we can clarify things so that the rest of the course will make sense.
-Or we can have a test-prep session, much like a "warm-up" with a coach on the driving range or putting green before the golf match.
-Lastly, an end-of-course "sorting-out of matters" may be needed to recover the course and its grade.
-Since tutoring is expensive, you may Email me outlining one of the preceding scenes along with 3 or 4 specific matters to address.
-Then we can craft a targeted, purposeful session that will "fill in the gaps" for you.
+Early in a course, as soon as it gets "murky," we can clarify things so that the rest of the course will make sense.
+Or we can have test-prep sessions, much like "warm-ups" with a coach on the driving range or putting green before the golf match.
+Lastly, an end-of-course "sorting-out of matters" may be needed to recover the course and final grade.
+Kindly email, if handy, a course syllabus -- that will tell me what to prepare for our very first session and for your next exam.
+Students are welcome at no cost to Email specific, pressing questions for a next-day response.

 Introductory physics can be boiled down to about two dozen concepts.
 We will use word-pictures (eating, driving a car, spending money, TV shows & movies, sports) and sketch lots of diagrams to “see” the physics.
 We will see how the numbers work by “tweaking the knobs” of the formulas.

 Trigonometry is all about "triangles simplified."
-Would you like to be able to “see” the three sides and three angles of any triangle without using a calculator or table of values?
-This can be done mentally under a minute.
-Given two sides and an angle, or two angles and a side, we can specify the three remaining unknowns within +/- 5%.
-No calculator or tables are needed!
+Given two sides and an angle, or two angles and a side, we can specify (under a minute) the three remaining unknowns within +/- 5%.
+No table or calculator is needed!
 We will use two simple, overlooked approximations.

 Geometry areas and volumes can be estimated with no formulas to remember!
-By knowing the area of a square, we can approximate any measure for cubes, pyramids, cylinders, cones, spheres.
-Learn today!
+Using the area of a square, we can approximate any measure for cubes, pyramids, cylinders, cones, & orbs.

 back to top